VCIP-RGBD/DFormer/README.md

 You can pretrain more powerful RGBD encoders and contribute to the RGBD research.

 We invite all to contribute in making it more acessible and useful.
 If you have any questions about our work, feel free to contact me via e-mail (bowenyin@mail.nankai.edu.cn).
 If you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX](https://scholar.googleusercontent.com/scholar.bib?q=info:GdonbkKZMYsJ:scholar.google.com/&output=citation&scisdr=ClEqKQU5EL_6hIbkmOc:AFWwaeYAAAAAZQvigOeM_E2bhS0d1niD6tYkedk&scisig=AFWwaeYAAAAAZQvigF3P1qyHXOMhOEt-zalsD8w&scisf=4&ct=citation&cd=-1&hl=zh-CN)).
-We will release the pretrianing code and carefully optimize all the codes soon.